lgmoneda/data-science-management/docs/product-management/product-management.md

-A[A coupon-referral elasticity model] -->|Why?| B(We need to know how likely a customer will referral when given a coupon) B -->|Why?| C(the Promotions team wants to optimize their coupon distribution) C -->|Why?| D(the Growth team has new customers target that won't be hit without improvements in acquisition) D --> |Why?| E(Groth is a top business need following the company strategy for the next two years) E --> |Why?| F(The company faces emerging competitors)
+A[A coupon-referral elasticity model] -->|Why?| B(We need to know how likely a customer will referral when given a coupon) B -->|Why?| C(the Promotions team wants to optimize their coupon distribution) C -->|Why?| D(the Growth team has new customers target that won't be hit without improvements in acquisition) D --> |Why?| E(Growth is a top business need following the company strategy for the next two years) E --> |Why?| F(The company faces emerging competitors)

 style A fill:#286748, color:#fff